Sense-making is about ‘how people make sense of their experiences’.

 We have broken away from the current research preoccupation with 'decisions' because so much of the time people don't actually make decisions.
 They 'figure things out', 'jump at the chance', and 'get things done'.
 So, when our client asks 'how and why do people buy this kind of insurance?' our insight into sense-making tells us that we need to find out 'how do people make sense of this insurance category?'
 Sense-making allows us to build into our research model the real things that people do, for example

 Sense-making is positive in its outlook.
-It says in our complex world, people get things done.
+It says that in our complex world, people get things done.
 While sense-making is consistent with or part of Behavioural Economics (B.E), at Susan Bell Research we are uncomfortable with how much of the current B.E discourse is about how people get things wrong.
-We think that people only get things wrong some of the time, so a research method that assumes that people get things wrong all of the time is flawed.
+In contrast, we think that people only get things wrong some of the time, so a research method that assumes that people get things wrong all of the time is flawed.
 If we are not careful with how we use the insights from B.E. we will start to reduce people to a list of biases, ignore their subjective experience and stop thinking about them 'as people' - there is more to B.E. than this.

 Sense-making focuses on the uncertainty in customer journeys, not just the 'pain'